PaulTowne/DynamicsProject/README.md

 # DynamicsProject
 This project was for my Analytical Mechanics: Dynamics class.
 We were tasked with exploring a dynamic system that we didn't cover in depth in class.
-I choose double and triple pendulums for my topic as they are a create example of a chaotic system.
+I choose pendulums for my topic as they are a create example of a chaotic system.
+A chaotic system is one in which the initial conditions have a drastic and unpredictable affect on the result.
+In this example, small changes in the initial angles of each pendulum arm will result in a very visual difference in the position of the pendulum at a later time.
+This program models multiple pendulums at once and offsets each pendulum.

 How to Run: